bdnorris/DES-340/lectures/lecture15-images.md

-# Prepping, compressing and using Images on the web
+# Prepping, Compressing and Using Images on the Web

 ## Types